Actindo-AG/Documentation/Fulfillment/Integration/02_ManagePackageTypes.md

     ![Create package type](../../Assets/Screenshots/Fulfillment/Settings/PackageTypes/CreatePackageType.png "[Create package type]")

-[comment]: <> (Mapping oder Attribute set?
-Actindo Basic?)
+[comment]: <> (Actindo Basic Channel soll rausfliegen, da von Fulfillment nicht verwendet.
+Neues Screenshot notwendig.)

 2. Enter a name for the connection in the *Name* field.

+3. If necessary, click the *Language* drop-down list and select a different language.
+By default, the language selected in the platform settings (user interface language) is preselected.

+    > [Info] Additional languages can be added in the *DataHub* module, see [Create a language](../../DataHub/Integration/05_ManageLanguages.md#create-a-language).

-3. Enable the *Active* toggle.
+4. Enable the *Active* toggle to set the package type directly after creation to active.
 By default, this toggle is disabled.
+    > [Info] The package type must be activated to be automatically selected by the system.

-4. Click the *Connection* drop-down list and select the applicable connection.
+5. Click the *Connection* drop-down list and select the applicable connection.
 All available connections are displayed in the list.

-5. Enter the maximal dimensions allowed for the package type:
+6. Enter the maximal dimensions allowed for the package type:
     - In the *Max height* box, enter the maximal value in the *Quantity* field and click the *Unit* drop-down list to select the applicable unit.
     - In the *Max width* box, enter the maximal value in the *Quantity* field and click the *Unit* drop-down list to select the applicable unit.
     - In the *Max length* box, enter the maximal value in the *Quantity* field and click the *Unit* drop-down list to select the applicable unit.
     - In the *Max weight* box, enter the maximal value in the *Quantity* field and click the *Unit* drop-down list to select the applicable unit.

-6. Enter the maximal monetary value for the items contained in the package type in the *Max value* box.
+7. Enter the maximal monetary value for the items contained in the package type in the *Max value* box.
 To do so, follow the instructions below:
     - Click the [ADD PRICE] button.
         The *Edit price* window is displayed.